GET YOUR IDEAL COLOR MATCH WITH OUR HYUNDAI TOUCH UP PAINT.

 Whether you’re looking for Hyundai matched touch up paints for your 2009 Shine Red Elantra or an Apple Green Metallic 2011 accent, we have the perfect Hyundai paint codes available for you.

-ERA paints have an array of experience in helping our customers find the correct Hyundai paint codes and Hyundai paint colors.
-We provide our guides to make the touch up paint process exceptionally easy so that you can fix your scrapes and scratches.
+ERA Paints has an array of experience in helping our customers find the correct Hyundai paint codes and Hyundai paint colors.
+We provide our guides to make the touch up paint process exceptionally easy so that you can fix your scrapes, scratches and chips.

 Regardless of which Hyundai car color you have, it will be on our extensive Hyundai codes list.
 We stock an enormous range of colors that even include metallic blue car paint, various stardust colors, and paint for a 2005 True Blue Metallic Tiburon.